froots/froots.github.io/_posts/2011-04-26-testing-backbone-apps-with-jasmine-sinon-3.md

 - testing view event handlers
 - using fake timers to manipulate timed events

-### Controllers
+### Routers

-*Backbone.js* controllers are responsible for URL hash routing within your application, and can also be used for initialisation tasks if that's how you choose to structure your code.
+*Backbone.js* router objects are responsible for URL hash routing within your application, and can also be used for initialisation tasks if that's how you choose to structure your code.

-When a URL hash route is matched in your application, Backbone calls the controller method associated with the route.
+When a URL route is matched in your application, Backbone calls the router method associated with the route.
 It also triggers a route event in the form <code>route:[action]</code> where <code>action</code> is the name of your method.

-Whether you use a controller method or set up event handlers to bind to the route event is up to you.
+Whether you use a router method or set up event handlers to bind to the route event is up to you.
 I have had some success using event handlers for routes, as you can then delegate behaviour to the specific objects in the application that need to respond.
-Single controller methods can become monolithic and difficult to test in large applications.
+Single route methods can become monolithic and difficult to test in large applications.

-For this example, however, we'll use simple controller methods.
-Our approach will be to test two aspects of the controller: firstly we'll test the route URLs themselves to make sure a particular URL will fire a particular route; and secondly we'll look at directly testing controller methods.
+For this example, however, we'll use simple route methods.
+Our approach will be to test two aspects of the router: firstly we'll test the route URLs themselves to make sure a particular URL will fire a particular route method; and secondly we'll look at directly testing router methods.

 #### Example 1: Testing routes

 Our todo application will be driven by routes.
 When a user navigates to the home page for the first time, we want to display their to do list.
 In our code, the steps required are as follows:

-1. The AppController responds to the home page route (represented by an empty hash)
+1. The AppRouter responds to the home page route (represented by an empty hash)
 1. The <code>home</code> route method instantiates a <code>TodoListView</code> and a <code>Todos</code> collection (created in [part 2](/2011/03/25/testing-backbone-apps-with-jasmine-sinon-2.html) of this article).
 1. The <code>Todos</code> collection is asked to fetch its contents from the server.
 1. When this response is received, the <code>TodoListView</code> renders the list.
 1. The rendering of each individual <code>Todo</code> item is delegated to new instances of a <code>TodoView</code> object.

 That's quite a lot of code to test.
-The controller is responsible for the first three of these steps.
-Firstly we'll look at how to test whether a controller responds correctly to a particular hash URL.
-This is slightly tricky, as the *Backbone.js* routing system responds to changes in the browser address field.
-For an effective test, we'll need to manipulate the <code>window.location.hash</code> object and ensure that *Backbone.js* responds.
+The router is responsible for the first three of these steps.
+Firstly we'll look at how to test whether a router responds correctly to a particular URL.
+This could potentially be  tricky, as the *Backbone.js* routing system responds to changes in the browser address field.
+It might be possible to directly manipulate the browser address, but Backbone 0.5 and above provides a <code>navigate</code> method on router objects that can be used to simulate a URL change.

-Normally in an application you would instantiate a controller once, and run <code>Backbone.history.start()</code> to start Backbone's hash route listening once.
-However, we can test individual routes in their own specs by changing <code>window.location.hash</code> and then calling <code>Backbone.history.start()</code> each time.
+Normally in an application you would instantiate a router once per page load, and run <code>Backbone.history.start()</code> to start Backbone's route listening.
+However, Backbone will only allow you to run <code>Backbone.history.start()</code> once for each page load.
+Running it a second time will result in an error being thrown.

+The simplest way around this is to wrap the call to <code>Backbone.history.start()</code> in a try/catch block.

 Here's a spec:

-##### <code>AppControllerRoutes.spec.js</code>:
+##### <code>AppRoutes.spec.js</code>:

 {% highlight javascript %}
-var controller = new AppController();

-describe("AppControllerRoutes", function() {
+describe("AppRouter routes", function() {
   beforeEach(function() {
+    this.router = new AppRouter;
     this.routeSpy = sinon.spy();
+    try {
+      Backbone.history.start({silent:true, pushState:true});
+    } catch(e) {}
+    this.router.navigate("elsewhere");
   });

-  afterEach(function() {
-    window.location.hash = "";
-  });

   it("fires the index route with a blank hash", function() {
-    controller.bind("route:index", this.routeSpy);
+    this.router.bind("route:index", this.routeSpy);
-    window.location.hash = "";
-    Backbone.history.start();
+    this.router.navigate("", true);
     expect(this.routeSpy).toHaveBeenCalledOnce();
     expect(this.routeSpy).toHaveBeenCalledWith();
-    controller.unbind("route:index");
   });
 });
 {% endhighlight %}

 The spec binds the <code>route:index</code> event to an anonymous *Sinon.JS* spy function, allowing us to track whether and how it was called.
-We then ensure that the URL hash has the value we want to test, in this case, an empty value.
-Calling <code>Backbone.history.start()</code> triggers an initial *Backbone.js* routing check.
-This saves us from playing around with asynchronous specs or faking time as *Backbone.js* polls the hash value on an interval in browsers that don't support the <code>hashChange</code> event.
+We then ensure that the URL fragment has the value we want to test, in this case, an empty value.
+Calling <code>Backbone.history.start()</code> would normally trigger an initial *Backbone.js* routing check.
+However, by passing an option hash that includes <code>silent: true</code> we avoid the immediate route match.
+Note that we are also optionally using HTML5 *pushState* for browsers that support it.

+The example itself triggers the route matching by calling the <code>navigate</code> method on the router with the URL fragment as the first argument.
+If a truthy second argument is passed, Backbone will also call any matching route methods and trigger route events.

+To ensure that the route method and event is always fired, we navigate away somewhere else silently during the setup phase, just to ensure that the URL fragments are different.

-Once the *Backbone.js* routing check has been performed, we expect that our route spy has been called once, and that it has been called with no arguments.
-It is called with no arguments because there are no parameters specified in the route being matched.
+Once the routing check has been performed, we expect that our route spy has been called once, and that it has been called with no arguments, as there will be no parameters associated with the home route.

-When we run the spec, we are greeted with a green spec runner.
-Given that we haven't yet created the <code>AppController</code>, this is surprising.
-The reason is that the first line is throwing a <kbd>ReferenceError</kbd>, but because it is outside a *Jasmine* describe block, it is not being caught by *Jasmine*.
-You can see it in a console window, however:
+When the example is run, we get an expected error:

-	Uncaught ReferenceError: AppController is not defined
+    ReferenceError: AppRouter is not defined

-Let's fix this by creating our <code>AppController</code>.
+Let's fix this by creating our <code>AppRouter</code>.
 Don't forget to include it in <code>jasmine.yml</code> if necessary:

-##### <code>AppController.js</code>:
+##### <code>AppRouter.js</code>:

 {% highlight javascript %}
-var AppController = Backbone.Controller.extend();
+var AppRouter = Backbone.Router.extend();
 {% endhighlight %}

 Running the specs again produces the following error:

-	TypeError: Cannot call method 'start' of undefined
+	TypeError: Cannot call method 'navigate' of undefined

-Hmm, for some reason <code>Backbone.history</code> is undefined, and so there is no <code>start</code> method on it.
-It turns out that *Backbone.js* creates an instance of <code>Backbone.History</code> (upper case 'H') called <code>Backbone.history</code> (lower case 'h') once a controller has been created that has at least one route specified on it.
+Hmm, for some reason <code>Backbone.history</code> is undefined, and so there is no <code>navigate</code> method on it.
+It turns out that *Backbone.js* creates an instance of <code>Backbone.History</code> (upper case 'H') called <code>Backbone.history</code> (lower case 'h') once a router has been created that has at least one route specified on it.
 This makes sense, as history management is only required if there are routes to respond to.

 We can now create our route:

-##### <code>AppController.js</code>:
+##### <code>AppRouter.js</code>:

 {% highlight javascript %}
-var AppController = Backbone.Controller.extend({
+var AppRouter = Backbone.Router.extend({

   routes: {
     "": "index"